What Does it Take to Be a Metal and Plastic Casting Machine Setter, Operator, or Tender?

 - Nonferrous Metal Precision Pattern and Die Caster

-Are There Job Opportunities for Metal and Plastic Casting Machine Setters, Operators, and Tenders?
+Job Outlook for Metal and Plastic Casting Machine Setters, Operators, and Tenders

 In 2016, there was an estimated number of 145,400 jobs in the United States for Metal and Plastic Casting Machine Setter, Operator, or Tender.
 There is little to no growth in job opportunities for Metal and Plastic Casting Machine Setter, Operator, or Tender.
-The BLS estimates 12,900 yearly job openings in this field.
+There will be an estimated 12,900 positions for Casting Machine Operator per year.

 The states with the most job growth for Casting Machine Operator are Utah, North Dakota, and Nevada.
 Watch out if you plan on working in Idaho, Delaware, or Virginia.
 These states have the worst job growth for this type of profession.

-Average Metal and Plastic Casting Machine Setters, Operators, and Tenders Salary
+Do Metal and Plastic Casting Machine Setters, Operators, and Tenders Make A Lot Of Money?

 Metal and Plastic Casting Machine Setters, Operators, and Tenders who work in Maryland, Delaware, or Maine, make the highest salaries.